St. Matthew > Around the Diocese News

 HOM/Catholic Charities furnishes apartments for refugee families settling in the Charlotte area.
 HOM needs good-condition used furniture and new and good-condition housewares.
 Furniture collections are the third Saturday of every month except December.
 Housewares and smaller household items can be scheduled for a pickup anytime.
 To schedule a pickup, email homfurniture.donate@gmail.com.
 Furniture and items currently needed include: dressers, sofas, end tables, nightstands, coffee tables, kitchen tables, lamps, pictures and artwork, throw pillows bathroom rugs, toasters, bathroom hand towels, small kitchen trash cans , cutting boards, napkins, face tissues, toothbrushes, deodorant, new queen and twin bedsheets, new or gently used queen and twin comforters and blankets.
 Please note that we are unable to accept the following items: bed frames or mattresses, cribs, used bed linens, glass tables, large armoires, TVs and electronics (working flat screens TV’s with a stand are acceptable).

 Birthright of Charlotte, a pro-life pregnancy center is located at 4435 Monroe Road in Charlotte.
 For more information, click here.
 Currently, Birthright of Charlotte needs new or gently worn maternity clothes, baby clothes up to three months, and infant gowns and sleepers.
 They also need disposable diapers up to size three, hypoallergenic lotion, diaper ointment, baby wash, baby wipes and hand-crocheted or knitted baby booties.
-To donate, volunteer and offer financial assistance, contact Executive Director Hank Chardos at hank@birthrightofcharlotte.org or 803-543-8144.
-Birthright of Charlotte is hosting a community baby shower for moms and their babies Sunday, Aug.
-18, from 1 to 3 pm at their center.
-Items needed include: new and gently-worn baby clothes up to three months, infant gowns and sleepers, disposable diapers up to size three, baby lotion, diaper ointment, baby wash and wipes.
-Birthright does not accept furniture, car seats or toys.
-Please consider a donation for this special event to provide positive assistance and aid to those faced with an unplanned or problem pregnancy.
+Office Volunteers serve three hours a week to provide positive assistance and aid to those facing an unplanned or problem pregnancy.
+They are the Life-Line of Birthright.
+Bilingual volunteers are especially needed.
+To volunteer, donate and offer financial assistance, contact Executive Director Hank Chardos at hank@birthrightofcharlotte.org or 803-543-8144.

 Job Opportunities